Matthew Stafford: 2023 season

 Stafford returned as the Rams starting quarterback in 2023 after speculations that he might retire due to the injuries he sustained in 2022.

-In Week 1 against the Seattle Seahawks, Stafford completed 24 of 38 passes for 334 yards in a 30–13 victory.
-Three weeks later against the Indianapolis Colts, Stafford passed for 319 yards and threw a game-winning touchdown to rookie wide receiver Puka Nacua in a 29–23 overtime victory.
+During the season-opener against the Seahawks, Stafford completed 24-of-38 passes for 334 yards in the 30–13 road victory.
+Three weeks later against the Colts, Stafford passed for 319 yards and threw a game-winning touchdown to rookie wide receiver Puka Nacua in the 29–23 overtime road victory.

-In Week 8 at the Dallas Cowboys, Stafford threw for 162 yards and one touchdown but also threw a pick-6 to Cowboys cornerback DaRon Bland in a 43–20 loss.
+During Week 8 against the Cowboys, Stafford threw for 162 yards and a touchdown but also threw a pick-six to Cowboys cornerback DaRon Bland in the 43–20 road loss.
 Stafford exited the game during the third quarter after injuring his right thumb on a two-point conversion pass from Tutu Atwell, and was replaced at quarterback by Brett Rypien.
-Stafford was later diagnosed with a sprained UCL and would miss the Week 9 loss at the Green Bay Packers.
+Stafford was later diagnosed with a sprained UCL and would miss the next game against the Packers.

-Stafford returned as starter in Week 11 against the Seattle Seahawks, and threw for 190 yards with one touchdown and one interception each in a 17–16 win.
-In Week 12 at the Arizona Cardinals, Stafford threw a season-high four touchdown passes for 229 yards and one interception in a 37–14 victory.
-Between Week 12 and Week 14, Stafford threw a total of 10 touchdowns and one interception in a three-game stretch after starting out the season throwing for 9 touchdowns and 8 interceptions.
-Stafford finished the regular season passing for 3,965 yards, 24 touchdowns, and 11 interceptions as the Rams finished with a record of 10–7 and clinched a Wild Card spot in the playoffs.
-He was selected to his second Pro Bowl as a reserve for the NFC.
+Stafford returned as starter in Week 11 against the Seahawks and threw for 190 yards, a touchdown, and an interception each during a narrow 17–16 victory.
+In the next game the Cardinals, he had 229 passing yards, a season-high four touchdowns, and an interception during the 37–14 road victory.
+Between Weeks 12 and 14, Stafford threw a total of 10 touchdowns and one interception in a three-game stretch after starting out the season throwing for nine touchdowns and eight interceptions.

+Stafford finished the regular season 3,965 passing yards, 24 touchdowns, and 11 interceptions to go along 21 carries for 65 yards.
+The Rams finished with a 10–7 record and clinched a Wild Card spot in the playoffs.
+Stafford was selected to his second Pro Bowl as a reserve for the NFC.

-In the Wild Card Round, Stafford and the Rams faced his former team, the Detroit Lions.
+In the Wild Card Round, Stafford and the Rams faced his former team, the Lions.
 The game marked the first time Stafford returned to Detroit since being traded to Los Angeles.
-He finished the narrow 24–23 loss completing 25 of 36 passes for 367 yards and two touchdowns as Lions got their first playoff win in 32 seasons.
+He finished the narrow 24–23 loss completing 25-of-36 passes for 367 yards and two touchdowns as Lions got their first playoff win in 32 seasons.
 Stafford was ranked 42nd by his fellow players on the NFL Top 100 Players of 2024.